North Somerset Light Railway Company

 - In March 1955, the British Transport Commission approved the foundation of the North Somerset Light Railway Company, the first private railway company to be floated since nationalisation.

-- In 1956 they purchased a loco, Septimus, a Peckett 0-4-2ST No 1808 built in 1930, from the Furzebrook Railway.
+- In 1956 the company purchased a loco, Septimus, a Peckett 0-4-2ST No 1808 built in 1930, from the Furzebrook Railway.
 Unfortunately the plans foundered and the railway was never built.
-It is believed that Septimus went to Peckett's works at Bristol in 1956 and was scrapped in 1962.
+It is believed that Septimus went to Peckett’s works at Bristol in 1956 and was scrapped in 1962.

-If you have any information please contact us …
+If you have any information on this please contact us …